Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Quick Start/teams-quick-start.md

 - **Repository Secret** - For accessing private repositories
 - **Pull Secret** - For Container Registry access (if not using public registries)

-## Step 1: Location of team/tenant definitions files
+## Step 1: Team and Tenant Definitions structure
-In your github/ado organization there should be a repository named 'infra-ocp4-tenants' it should contain a directory structure like this:
+As a part of the onboarding process there will be established a repository named `infra-ocp4-tenants` in your GitHub/Azure DevOps organization. it should contain a directory structure like this:

 ```plaintext